casid/jusecase/README.md

 Note: JUsecase does not come with Guice support by default.
 To add guice support, follow the instructions on [jusecase-guice](https://github.com/casid/jusecase-guice).
 This should also be a good starting point if you would like to add support for other dependency injection frameworks.

+Note: There currently is no golden way to use dependency injection.
+Both manual and automatic approaches have benefits and drawbacks.
+This is why JUsecase doesn't require you to make that decision at the beginning of your project.

 If you are unsure what dependency injection method to use, start with manual injection.
-Switching to a dependency injection framework will still be straight forward, as all dependencies will be managed at one central place.
+The good news is: Switching to a dependency injection framework will still be very straight forward.
+Is is because all dependencies are managed at one central place.
 And remember, no tests need to be changed when you change the dependency injection method.
-And your tests will warn you instantly if the dependency injection framework fails to initialize a usecase that for whatsoever reason!
+Your unit tests will check that your usecases can be generated, no matter what.